 Our staff is motivated and capable, continuously working and training at Knoll Dressage.

-Anne Gribbons is a native of Sweden who has been active in dressage in the United States since 1972.
+Anne Gribbons is a native of Sweden who has been active in dressage in the United States since the 1970s.
 She has trained and shown sixteen of her own horses to Grand Prix, nine of which were United States Equestrian Team long listed.
-A number of her students have competed at the FEI levels, and several have schooled and shown their own horse to Grand Prix with her help.
-In 2001 her student, Lesley Eden, was the Individual Gold Medalist at the North American Young Riders Championships.
+A number of her current and former students have competed at the FEI levels, and several have schooled and shown their own horses to Grand Prix with her help.
+In 2001 Lesley Eden was the Individual Gold Medalist at the North American Young Riders Championships.
 In 2014, Laura Graves was a member of the U.S. World Equestrian Team in Normandy.

 Anne Gribbons was a member of the USET PSG-Intermediaries squad at the North American Championships in 1985 and the World Championships in 1986.
 In 1993 she spent a year on the European show circuit, competing in Dusseldorf, Schoten, Beek, Falsterbo and Aachen.
 She finished seventh in the 1994 World Championship Trials on Leonardo II, who was also invited to the US World Cup League Finals in the same year.
 In 1995 she was a member of the Pan American Silver Medal Team on Metallic, whom she schooled to Grand Prix.
 Metallic, ridden by Robert Dover, was on the Atlanta Olympic Bronze Medal Team and was the 1996 USDF Grand Prix horse of the year.

 Anne Gribbons was a member of the FEI Dressage Committee from 2010 through 2013 and North American Representative to the FEI World Cup Committee 1994 – 1997, served for ten years on the US Equestrian Federation (formerly AHSA) Board of Directors, is a member of the USEF High Performance Dressage Committee and a member of the USET National Advisory Board.
-She is a past chair of the Athletes Advisory Council of the USEF, is a member of the USEF Technical Dressage Committee and the past Chairman of the USEF Active Athletes Committee for Dressage.
+She is a past chair of the Athletes Advisory Council of the USDF, is a member of the USEF Technical Dressage Committee and the past Chairman of the USEF Active Athletes Committee for Dressage.
 She served as Chef D’equipe for US riders at the 2003 World Cup Finals in Gothenburg, Sweden.

-Mrs. Gribbons is both a licensed USEF Senior judge and an FEI Judge.
+Mrs. Gribbons is a licensed USEF Senior judge and an FEI 5* Judge.
 She has officiated at numerous CDI’s, Olympic and PanAm trials in the United States, as well as at prestigious events in Europe such as the Stuttgart CHIO, CDI at s’Hertogenbosch Dressage, world cup Finals in Dusseldorf in 2004, and in Las Vegas in 2007.
 She is also licensed by USEF as a Sport Horse Breeding Judge.
 In 2009, she judged the European Championships at Windsor, England.

-Anne Gribbons is a sought-after and productive clinician who has taught in many countries the world over.
+Anne Gribbons is a sought-after and productive clinician who teaches throughout the United States and in other countries the world over.